Kate Jones Dip.Couns, Reg.MBACP

 - Work-related stress

-All sessions are 50 minutes in length.
+All single sessions thereafter are £40 each and 50 minutes in length.

 Reduced rate sessions are available when a block of 6 sessions is booked.
 The total fee is £210 and full payment is required as the first of these sessions begins which is non refundable.
 This can be booked at any point.
+Sessions cost £35 each by block booking.

 Counselling students £20.